-When you've created an effective LinkedIn profile, it'll help you get in front of the right contacts (recruiters, hiring managers, professionals in the field, etc.) who can lead you to the path of the next job opportunity.
-However, in order for it all to happen you do need a LinkedIn profile that communicates and displays the right information.
+Creating a strong LinkedIn profile will help you get in front of the right contacts (recruiters, hiring managers, professionals in the field, etc.) who can lead you to your next job opportunity.
+However, in order for that to happen, you need a LinkedIn profile that communicates and displays the right information.

 The Basics Of An Effective LinkedIn Profile

-Make Sure you Have An Appropriate Headline
+1. Make Sure You Have An Appropriate Headline

-Display Professionalism In Your Profile Photo
+2. Display Professionalism In Your Profile Photo

-Personalize Your LinkedIn URL
+3. Personalize Your LinkedIn URL

 The Important Details In An Effective LinkedIn Profile

-Make Your Work Experience Keyword-Rich
+2. Make Your Work Experience Keyword-Rich

-Get Endorsed For The Right Skills And Expertise
+3. Get Endorsed For The Right Skills And Expertise

-Review the Skills and Expertise section to prioritize what's important.
-When you do that, your contacts are more likely to Endorse you for the right skills, which in turn show recruiters and hiring managers you have what they are looking for.
-What you want to avoid is including Skills and Expertise that doesn't relate to the job or your profession.
-That will simply dilute your overall message.
+Review the "Skills and Expertise" section to prioritize what's important.
+When you do that, your contacts are more likely to endorse you for the right skills, which in turn shows recruiters and hiring managers you have what they are looking for.
+What you want to avoid is including skills and expertise that don't relate to the jobs you're applying for or your profession.
+That will simply dilute your overall message, including your personal brand.

-Don't Let Your Education Give Away Your Age
+1. Don't Let Your Education Give Away Your Age

-Join Relevant Groups
+2. Join Relevant Groups

-You can also benefit by taking things a step further with Groups like participating in discussions and sharing interesting articles to get your name out there.
+LinkedIn offers a diverse selection of Groups that you can (and should) join—professional associations, industry groups, alumni groups, etc. If they're relevant to your profession or skills needed for the job, share their badge on your profile.
+It helps hiring managers and recruiters see that you're connected and active in networks that are important.
+You can also benefit by taking things a step further with LinkedIn Groups, like participating in discussions and sharing interesting articles to get your name out there.
 Many hiring managers and recruiters will look at discussions in relevant groups to pull out potential candidates for job openings they have available.

-Make Your Profile Public
+3. Make Your Profile Public

 LinkedIn profiles that are made public allow others to view your information whether you're connected with them or not.
 This option is best when you're a job seeker.